AI, DNS Abuse, and the Trust Problem We Cannot Ignore

 By the time 2026 wraps, the domain industry may be judged not only on how it enables legitimate autonomous agents, but on how it generates, preserves, and shares evidence about agent-mediated abuse when the stakes include international accountability.

 The building blocks (evidence-based reporting standards, AI-assisted validation, automated workflows with audit trails, proactive verification, account-level pattern detection, and open protocols for agent identity) are already in place.
-The question is whether the industry moves fast enough to connect them before autonomous agents operate at billion-scale and the accountability expectations shift permanently.
+The question is whether the industry moves fast enough to connect them before autonomous agents operate at a billion-scale and the accountability expectations shift permanently.

 What My Feed Didn’t Show In 2025